 - Fashion students may be required to organise fashion parades, including the coordination of live models backstage and can inadvertently be exposed to nudity as models prepare to change into designed garments.

-- Physiotherapy students must participate fully in all laboratories and clinical activities to develop the professional skills essential to be a competent practitioner.
+- Students in Physiotherapy or Exercise and Sport Science must participate fully in all laboratories and clinical activities to develop the professional skills essential to be a competent practitioner.
 This requires that all students be suitably disrobed, for example in appropriate swimwear or undergarments, in a mixed class group to practise physiotherapy techniques on students of both genders throughout many of the laboratory sessions for the duration of the course.

 - Curtin’s Sexology students are exposed to media material of a sexually graphic nature in order to teach the course and unit modules.

 Curtin offers numerous services on campus that you can utilise if you need support.
-Visit our Health and Wellbeing webpage for more information.
+Visit Health and Wellbeing for more information.